maere/Portfolio/README.md

 >
 > This app was a really fun one to work on, as my pairing partner was hilarious.
 So we managed to learn a lot and have fun at the same time.
 That is actually my ideal work environment.
 >
 > Here is the [code](https://github.com/maere/addressbooklocal) for the project.
-You can see a palimpsest of sorts in the comments where previous iterations of the code were commented out as code the code was refactored from a console app, to a Spring servlet app using JSTL, to an Ajax app (in-memory), to a database implementation.
+You can see a palimpsest of sorts in the comments where previous iterations of the code were commented out as the code was refactored from a console app, to a Spring servlet app using JSTL, to an Ajax app (in-memory), to its final database implementation.
 >
-> Note:  Our final search implementation used lambdas.
-But when I went to deploy the app, our search function was unsupported, since lambdas only work in Java 8 and the deployment environment only supported Java 7.
+> Note:  Our search implementation uses lambda, and when I went to deploy the app, I found that our search function was unsupported, since lambdas only work in Java 8 and the deployment environment only supported Java 7.
 So the search function will need to be refactored to work in this particular deployment environment.

 ----------